-What Makes Cornwall Unique Compared to the Rest of England?admin
+What Makes Cornwall Unique Compared to the Rest of England?Twice As Nice

 If you have ever had the pleasure to visit Cornwall, you will have noticed that it is slightly different when compared to the rest of the UK.
 Not only are town names not English, but you will find that their culture and ideologies are different too.

 The main reason for this is that Cornwall isn’t actually English at all and was never formally annexed or taken over by England.
 In fact, many Cornish people believe that they should be a completely separate entity, such as Scotland or Wales, and there are even petitions for Cornwall to become independent.

 Arguments have raged on for years now as to whether Cornwall is just another county of England or stands on its own.
 Since 1889, Cornwall has been administered as if it were a county of England.

 In 1973, the Royal Commission on the Constitution highlighted that the legality of this move is doubtful and they even went as far as to recommend that Cornwall was not to be referred to as a county but rather as ‘The Royal Dukedom of Cornwall’.
 This means that Cornwall should be seen as its own separate country ruled by the current Duke or Duchess of the region which is known as a ‘Duchy’ for short.

 What makes this so strange is that Wales was actually formally annexed to England for centuries whereas Cornwall never was and there is no evidence of legal documents to show that it ever was.
 Wales now stands on its own but Cornwall is still considered by the majority of England as a county rather than a ‘Duchy’.

 The true constitutional status of Cornwall as of today, and for centuries in the past, is similar to that of the Isle of Man and the Channel Islands.
 It is of Crown Dependency which means that the head of state for all three of these entities is the current reigning monarch of Great Britain.